 Initially the winds come from the southeast.
 As the high drifts further eastwards the winds slowly swing to the east and eventually to the northeast.
 The high drags increasingly hotter air into coastal areas as it moves.
 These northeasterly winds are responsible for the hottest temperatures of summer.
 If the trough remains offshore then northeasterly winds blow consistently.
 This can cause heatwave conditions.

 The cycle ends around days 5–6, when the trough moves inland due to interactions with frontal systems well to the southwest of the state.
 Winds blow from the west, bringing much cooler and sometimes very humid conditions to coastal areas.
 The first day or two after the trough passage can often see very strong sea breezes.

 The west coast trough is usually associated with fine weather.
 But thunderstorms can occur to the east if there's enough moisture in the atmosphere.
 If tropical systems interact with the trough then there can be heavy rain.

-The Royal Queensland Show is affectionately known as the Ekka—abbreviated over the years from its original name, the Brisbane Exhibition.
-Brisbane locals know when the Ekka rolls around in August that chilly westerlies will also likely roll through the Queensland capital.
+The Royal Queensland Show is affectionately known as the Ekka.
+It's been abbreviated over the years from its original name, the Brisbane Exhibition.
+Brisbane locals know when the Ekka rolls around in August that chilly westerlies will also likely roll through the city.